mikepartelow/get-baked/bread/bba-anadama.md

 7. When dough absolutely aces (not just "passes") Windowpane Test, stop kneading.
 8. Lightly oil a bowl or dough bucket and add the dough.
 9. Note dough temperature and weight. **Desired Dough Temperature:** 77-81F.
-10. Ferment in Proofer Box until the dough gets to 150% original size (60ish min). 🚨🚨 Note initial dough volume 🚨🚨
+10. Ferment in Proofer Box until the dough doubles (60ish min). 🚨🚨 Note initial dough volume 🚨🚨
 11. On an **unfloured** surface, gently degass the dough.
 12. Divide dough into 2 or 3 pieces.
 3 loaves if using USA Pan Smalls, 2 loaves if using Larges.
 13. Form into loaves.
 See BBA page 82 or Artisan Breads Every Day page 23. 🚨🚨 Create/maintain tension in the dough. 🚨🚨